KenMathisHD/Next_Test/src/app/info.md

 App routing supports nested routing by nesting folders inside eachother.
 So app>category>pickles would define as myapp.com/category/pickles

 Awesome section about [Component Hierarchy](https://nextjs.org/docs/app/building-your-application/routing#component-hierarchy) - how components are used with eachother

+Only contents that are returned by page.js or route.js files are publically accessible/routable